Argentina's Falklands claim at CELAC/EU summit, a midwinter dream

 Carmona said that until 2021, “the EU considered the Malvinas, South Georgia and South Sandwich Islands as Overseas Territories from the EU, and even after Brexit, there was a reluctance from the EU to mention the Malvinas sovereignty dispute in the Malvinas Question”.

-“Now however after Brussels, the EU acknowledges there is a sovereignty dispute between Argentina and the UK over the Malvinas Islands, and that this dispute must be solved in accordance with international law, ”which has always been Argentina's position”
+“Now however after Brussels, the EU acknowledges there is a sovereignty dispute between Argentina and the UK over the Malvinas Islands, and that this dispute must be solved in accordance with international law, ”which has always been Argentina's position”.

 Top CommentsDisclaimer & comment rules